 My work during this point was still heavily influenced by fine-art series and digital painting—a direction I’m still on.
 Below are two composite images from my senior show at UW-Stout with the same title as my series, Even Nostalgia Isn’t as Good as it Used to Be (the images with people).

-This series was, believe it or not, was my final show for my painting degree.
+This series was my final show for my painting degree.
 This was based on the argument that digital painting (and masking in Photoshop) counted as painting.
 Looking back, I have to thank my painting professor Tamara Brantmeier for allowing this to happen.
 My heart wasn’t into painting in the traditional sense and she knew it.

 Shortly after graduation, I discovered the magazine Lürzer’s Archive, which provided me with commercially successful artists in the field of commercial and editorial photography.
 Moreso than many of the “fine-art” photographers I enjoyed (besides the prolific Jerry Uelsmann) these artists made work with high production value and attention to detail like I had never seen before.